tsmaster/raymarch/readme.md

 No visual changes, but got multithreading working.
 I've heard folks say that once it compiles, you can trust it, but I'm still struggling to get stuff to compile the first time I write it.

+[Update]
+I implemented a function I have found super useful in previous
+projects: map(v, in_min, in_max, out_min, out_max).
+In its simplest
+form, it's just doing linear interpolation, and can be written on two lines without being very clever.

+I added an additional version, clamped_map, which clamps the input value to lie between the two input references before doing the interpolation.

+To be extra fancy, I implemented it as a generic, which meant that it would work with color values, or Vec3fs or whatever else I decide I need it for.
+This took some amount of learning about how one implements add, sub, and mul for user-defined types.
+It's not too hard, and now I've got reference code to look at for the next time.

+I also made a function (probably will rewrite it over time) that takes an array of values, keyed by an input float, and interpolates an output value smoothly lerping over the keys.
+I've used this before with terrain rendering projects, where elevations below 0 are blue, and then I have sand, grass, mountain rock, and snow/ice based on elevation.

+Using these, I rewrote the sky sphere, which now looks better.

+I also added a distance fade to gray on the checkerboard shader, which hides the nasty aliasing near the horizon.

+I also hacked in some vaguely phong-like diffuse shading for the spheres - it's not intended to be physically accurate, but it gives some depth to the spheres that wasn't there before.

+Also in the category of not-visible improvements, I added in command-line argument processing, so now the user can specify the number of threads to use, and the output file name.
+I kind of want to write a Python script to run the program a number of times with different numbers of threads to see if running exactly matching the number of CPUs gives optimal performance.